keptn/lifecycle-toolkit/docs/docs/components/lifecycle-operator/webhook.md

 The mutation consists in changing the scheduler used for the deployment with the Keptn Scheduler, or adding the
 [Scheduling Gate](https://keptn.sh/stable/docs/components/scheduling/#keptn-scheduling-gates-for-k8s-127-and-above).
-The webhook then creates a workload and app resource per annotated resource.
+The webhook then creates a workload and app resource for each annotated resource.
 You can also specify a custom app definition with the annotation:

 ```yaml